 As we learn to navigate our season changes, we need a “Place” or cause to spend our time, energy and perhaps our donation dollars.
 I chose MOPS (Mothers of Pre-Schoolers) as my place and mentoring young moms as my cause.
 After nearly two decades of mentoring, I see my own kids and my role with them through a different lens.
 Here are my takeaways for you as you define your place and your cause.

 Your Place: When You Become a Mentor to Your Own Kids, They Gain the Runway They Need to Launch

-- As a parent, you have filled different roles as your children mature: nurturer, protector, manners teacher, homework helper, referee, coach, curfew police, but the last role your young adult children need from you is “Mentor.”
+- As a parent, you have filled different roles as your children mature: nurturer, protector, manners teacher, homework helper, referee, coach, curfew police, but the last role your young adult children need from you is “Mentor” or a “Mom-tor!”